University Websites

 Prohibited content

-- Copyrighted or licensed materials for which the necessary permissions for use have not been obtained
+- Copyrighted or licensed materials for which the necessary permissions for use have not been obtained.

-- Material or speech that is unlawful, unless it includes a disclaimer for illustrative academic purposes only
+- Material or speech that is unlawful.

-- Code that fails to adhere to recognized security best practices, such as those outlined by OWASP (Open Web Application Security Project) or equivalent industry standards
+- Code that fails to adhere to recognized security best practices, such as those outlined by OWASP (Open Web Application Security Project) or equivalent industry standards.

 Site monitoring